-a.
-For base mounting, fasten the unit to a solid base using the four mounting points in the feet.

-- b.
-Some commercial rubber pads between the Outdoor unit feet and the base can minimise transmission of vibration.
-The optional Anti-vibration Mounts can be used to isolate the Outdoor unit from the base structure. - c.
-An optional Wall Mounting Kit is available, if required. - 2.2.3 Drains - The optional Drain Connection Adaptors, can be used to assist in the drainage of water and condensate from the base of the Outdoor unit if necessary.
+- a.
+For base mounting, fasten the unit to a solid level base using the four mounting points in the feet. - Some commercial rubber pads between the Outdoor unit feet and the base can minimise transmission of vibration.
+The optional Anti-vibration Mounts (060-000-170) can be used to isolate the Outdoor unit from the base structure. - c.
+An optional Wall Mounting Kit (526-061-007) is available, if required.